Checking the EXIF Data

 However, in many cameras, the EXIF Data is disabled by default.
 Therefore, you need to activate it first.
 Refer to your camera instruction manual to learn how to enable the EXIF Data.
 Alternatively, contact us, and we will help you to set the EXIF Data.

 How Checking EXIF Data assist new photographers

 Generally speaking, we learn new skills by practicing and gathering more information.
 Therefore, EXIF Data is a valuable resource for photographers.
-By checking the EXIF Data, photographers can learn from their mistakes so that they can avoid the same mistake again.
+By checking the EXIF Data, photographers can learn from their mistakes to avoid the same mistake again.

-When I checked the image above and noticed that there is a slight camera shake blur present in the photo; viewing the EXIF Data show what went wrong.
+When I checked the image above, I noticed a slight camera shake blur present in the photo; viewing the EXIF Data shows what went wrong.

-As you can see in the above photo, the EXIF Data shows that the shutter speed was quite slow and the aperture was unnecessarily high for a typical picture like this one.
+As you can see in the above photo, the EXIF Data shows that the shutter speed was relatively slow, and the aperture was unnecessarily high for a typical picture like this one.
 Lesson learned!

 Here is another example of how checking the EXIF Data can improve photographers’ skills.

 I was trying to capture a photo that shows the movement in the plane propeller.
 So, I should have used a slower shutter speed; however, my camera was in Aperture Priority.
-Therefore, I didn’t have any control over shutter speed; as the camera selects shutter speed in this shooting mode.
+Therefore, I didn’t control shutter speed, as the camera selects shutter speed in this shooting mode.

 Checking EXIF DATA